The JPA entity class model can be directly encoded for getting the model layer code of our Java back-end app.

 encoded by using suitable Bean Validation annotations, as explained in Part 2 (Validation Tutorial).
 For instance, for the

-attribute, we have to use the JPA annotation @Id
+name attribute, we have to use the JPA annotation @Id for specifying

 that the attribute corresponds to the primary key column of the database table to which the